Israfil Abbaslı

 Israfil Ismail oglu Abbasli (Azerbaijani: İsrafil İsmayıl oğlu Abbaslı; b.
 1 February 1938, Erivan, Armenian SSR - d.
-24 March 2013, Baku, Azerbaijan) was a prominent Azerbaijani scientist, Doctor of Philology, professor.
+24 March 2013, Baku, Azerbaijan) was a prominent Azerbaijani scientist, Doctor of Philology, and professor.

 Life

 Israfil Abbasly was born on February 1, 1938, in the city of Yerevan, Armenian SSR.
 Graduated from the Faculty of History and Philology of the Armenian State Pedagogical University named after Khachatur Abovian.
 He worked as head of the Azerbaijani folklore department at the Institute of Folklore of ANAS.

 Scientific activity

 The scientist’s field of activity was the dissemination of Azerbaijani folklore, identifying the area of influence of dastans, studying the characteristics of scientific directions, and preparing folklore publications in foreign languages.